ljw1004/vbspec/vb/expressions.md

 When looking for the attribute, the most derived declaration of an overridable method is checked.

-> __Note__
-> The attribute is not valid on functions or interface methods and is ignored if specified on either kind of method.
+__Note.__ The attribute is not valid on functions or interface methods and is ignored if specified on either kind of method.
 Thus, conditional methods will only appear in invocation statements.

 ### Type Argument Inference